DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/custom-theme.md

 # React Components - Create a Custom Theme

-## Motivation
-[React Components](https://devexpress.github.io/devextreme-reactive/react/) are shipped with modern themes and can be easily customized.
-However, there are situations when you need to develop your own theme, for example, when the design guidelines of your site go against the Bootstrap or Material-UI guidelines.
+[React Components](https://devexpress.github.io/devextreme-reactive/react/) include Bootstrap and Material-UI themes that can be customized.
+However, there are situations when you want to develop a custom theme.
+For example, when your site does not abide by Bootstrap or Material-UI guidelines.

 ## How Themes Work
-A theme contains only the representation logic.
+A theme is a set of React UI components that implement the representation logic.
 All the internal routines are encapsulated in plugins and contained in core packages: `dx-react-grid`, `dx-react-scheduler`, and `dx-react-chart`.
 A core package exports "bare" UI plugins that a theme package can fill with visual components via [Render Props](https://reactjs.org/docs/render-props.html).
-Essentially, a theme is a set of React UI components delivered to plugins.
-To stylize a plugin, you just need to provide necessary components to it.
+To stylize such a plugin, you should provide necessary theme components to it.

 ## Implement a Custom Theme
-Let's create a grid theme based on the [Semantic UI](https://react.semantic-ui.com/) framework.
-The theme will stylize three main plugins: [Grid](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/grid/), [Table](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/table/), and [TableHeader](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/table-header-row/).
+In this tutorial, we create a grid theme based on the [Semantic UI](https://react.semantic-ui.com/) framework.
+This theme stylizes three main plugins: [Grid](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/grid/), [Table](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/table/), and [TableHeader](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/table-header-row/).
 Theme sources and preview are available in this [CodeSandbox](https://codesandbox.io/s/jmqwvjqw3).

 ### Theme Structure
 The theme consists of two directories: `plugins` (plugins that we customize) and `templates` (components provided to the plugins).
 Both of them are located in the `semantic-ui-theme` directory under `src`.